Sore throat; Throat - sore

 Pharyngitis is a sore throat caused by inflammation of the back of the throat.
 Your throat may be scratchy and swallowing can be painful.
 Usually a sore throat is the sign of another illness, such as a cold or the flu.
 It is one of the most common reasons for visits to family physicians.
-Unless you have a bacterial infection like strep throat, taking antibiotics doesn't help a sore throat.
-In fact, most sore throats go away in a week or less.
+Unless you have a bacterial infection like strep throat, taking antibiotics does not help a sore throat.
+In fact, most sore throats go away on their own in less than a week.

 Signs and Symptoms